 So, this coat is mine, right?
 I think my wife bought it for me.
 This is mine.
 This is my preaching coat.
 And I should count this as loss because of the surpassing value of knowing Jesus.
 What would that mean?
 What would that mean practically to regard everything in your life as loss compared to Jesus, for the surpassing worth of knowing Jesus?

 Let me give you four things that I think it means, because that is what you should be asking right now.
 You say, “Okay, I hear the words.
 I am supposed to renounce everything I have, and I am supposed to regard everything as loss.
 I am supposed to have this reversal of values.
 Just practically, I am going to get in my car.
 I am going to eat the food in my fridge.
 I am going to put on my shoes and slippers.
 Practically, what does that mean?”
 These are just bullet points that you can think about.
 They are worth a chapter in a book.

 Come on.
 Let’s be Christian through and through.
 Let’s get ready to suffer.
-If we can’t deny ourselves a little bit of entertainment that the world assumes we must have in order for us to know and admire sweetly and more deeply enjoy constant fellowship with our Jesus, how are we going to face the stampede of horses when they come?
-That’s number two.
+If we can’t deny ourselves a little bit of entertainment that the world assumes we must have in order for us to know, and admire, and sweetly and more deeply enjoy constant fellowship with our Jesus, how are we going to face the stampede of horses when they come?
 Use everything to enhance your enjoyment of Jesus.
 And if it doesn’t enhance it, don’t do it.